DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Model

-\paragraph{Encoding audio data using 3D CNNs:} To handle audio data, we initialized the 3D ResNet with weights pre-trained on Kinetics dataset~\cite{Kinetics2017}.
+To handle audio data, we initialized the with weights pre-trained on Kinetics dataset~\cite{Kinetics2017}.
 Then, we re-trained the model for audio classification on the speech command database~\cite{SpeechCmd2018}, where the task is command classification.
 This dataset consists of $65,000$ one-second long utterances of 30 short words, by several different people.
 Once the training with this data is done, we use the weights of this network to initialize the audio branch of our saliency model for training.